toftul/tg-howwasyourday-v2/README.md

 ## TODO

-1. Settings for the reminder frequency per user
+1. Statistics inside the bot